 Stepping into the fish market, I wish I had put more effort into my hair and makeup.
-Sure, people come here to buy fish — but this is Scandinavia.
+Sure, people come here to buy fish—but this is Scandinavia.
 And as I’m discovering, they do things differently here.
 Feskekorka literally means “fish church” in Swedish.
-Built in 1874, this market was designed to look like a Norwegian stave church, with slanted eaves and arched windows — a testament to the importance of fishing in the port city of Gothenburg.
+Built in 1874, this market was designed to look like a Norwegian stave church, with slanted eaves and arched windows—a testament to the importance of fishing in the port city of Gothenburg.
 But stepping into feskekorka isn’t exactly a trip back in time.
+With its clean lines and white-painted wood, it reflects the Scandinavian sense of modern, minimalist cool.

 To read the full story, please visit the Toronto Star here.